jonathadv/simple-mock-server/README.md

-# simple-mock-server
+# Simple Mock Server
-Simple server to mock HTTP response
+Simple server to mock HTTP response.

-The idea is to have the simplest HTTP server with the simplest configuration, which you can run anywhere with Python2 installed, and with all the useful resources in a mock server.
+This project aims to be a simple HTTP server easy and fast to setup, which you can run anywhere with Python 2 installed, and with all the useful resources in a mock server.

-No `pip install`, no high-version-specific dependencies!
+No `pip install`, no dependencies!
 Just run it as regular Python 2 script.

 ### Features
-* Support to methods GET, POST, PUT and DELETE.
+* Support methods GET, POST, PUT and DELETE.
 * Any HTTP response code including the ability to HTTP redirect.
 * Custom response body with any HTML/JSON/whatever-type you can put as string (maybe some string encoding issue can come up).
 * Allow to load file from filesystem and send it as response.